belindal/6.869-final/README.md

 The finetuned (no metalearning) LXMERT is in `snap/vqa/vqa_lxr955/BEST.pth`.

-To finetune your own checkpoint, refer to the README.md in the original LXMERT repositiory.
+To finetune your own checkpoint, refer to the README.md in the original LXMERT repositiory (https://github.com/airsplay/lxmert).

 All other meta-learned checkpoints are under the subfolders in `snap/vqa/*`.